 Robinhood Step by Step

 - I will go to an overview page where I enter information to connect to my bank account.
 The system uses plaid so that I can connect automatically by entering my online banking password.
 I can also have my paycheck directly deposited into my Robinhood account.
-The money would go into my cash account to stay until I spend it or invest it.
-The amount of money in the account is known as my available buying power.
+The money would go into my cash account until I spend or invest it.
+The amount of money in the account is my available buying power.

-- Once my account has been established, I go to a list of stocks from which to can choose or I can search for particular stocks if I already know the investments I’d like to make.
+- Once my account has been established, I go to a list of stocks from which I can choose or search for particular stocks if I already know the investments I’d like to make.
 For example, suppose I want to buy stock in Corning (NYSE: GLW).
-I enter Corning in the search field and receive a page that shows today’s stock price, the historic performance, and key statistics.
+I enter Corning in the search field and receive a page that shows today’s stock price, historical performance, and key statistics.
 A window will be on the right-hand side of the page for me to choose how much of my available buying power I want to use to buy the stock.

 For example, the CWS ETF includes